michaelearncoding/michaelearncoding/README.md

 Introduction

-Hello, I am excited to present myself as a dedicated graduate student from the University of Waterloo, specializing in Data infrastructure/Data engineering/Optimization/Machine Learning/Financial Engineering.
+Hello, I am excited to present myself as a dedicated graduate student from the University of Waterloo, specializing in Data cloud infrastructure/ Data engineering/ Optimization/ Machine Learning/ Financial Engineering.
 My academic journey has equipped me with a solid foundation in computer science and a profound passion for working with data.
 My goal is to make a meaningful impact in the realms of technology and innovation.

 😄Academic Background